Kyle Gibson: Pitcher profile

 Gibson carries a six-pitch repertoire consisting of a sinker, a slider, a cut fastball, a four-seam fastball, a changeup, and a curveball.
 Boasting a fastball speed of only 93.2 mph, rather than pitching for power, he aims to confuse his opponents by getting them to chase balls outside of the strike zone.
 His sinker is his primary pitch, with an average velocity of 92.8 mph.
 Both the slider and the cutter act as off-speed pitches that feint to Gibson's glove side, but at 89.1 mph, the cutter is much faster than his 83.5 mph slider.
 His 85.3 mph changeup breaks to the opposite side of the former two pitches, while the 79.4 mph curveball serves as a surprise from the other five.
 This expanded repertoire has made Gibson an unpredictable pitcher to face; whereas, early in his career, batters knew how to hit well against him, he has improved at generating strikeouts, particularly with use of his slider.

 Personal life

 Gibson married Elizabeth Straatmann on November 27, 2010.
 The couple have four children together, with the youngest born in December 2022.
-Gibson identifies as a Christian, and grew up attending a Southern Baptist church in Indiana.
+Gibson is a Christian, and grew up attending a Southern Baptist church in Indiana.